superhero1/ffritz/README-APP.md

 The tool "ffservice" provides a simple script to operate services:

-	ffservice start _servicename_
+- ffservice start _servicename_
-	ffservice stop _servicename_
+- ffservice stop _servicename_
-	ffservice restart _servicename_
+- ffservice restart _servicename_
-		Self explaining
+	- Self explaining

-	ffservice enable _servicename_
+- ffservice enable _servicename_
-	ffservice disable _servicename_
+- ffservice disable _servicename_
-		Enable/disable a service at startup
+	- Enable/disable a service at startup

-	ffservice edit _servicename_
+- ffservice edit _servicename_
-		Edit the service script in $NVRAM/etc/init.d.
+	- Edit the service script in $NVRAM/etc/init.d.
 	  If it was a symlink, the link will be "broken".
 	  Can be restored via purge.

-	ffservice config _servicename_
+- ffservice config _servicename_
-		Edit the service configuration file in $NVRAM/etc/conf.d, if supported by the service.
+	- Edit the service configuration file in $NVRAM/etc/conf.d, if supported by the service.

-	ffservice purge
+- ffservice purge
-		Restore symlink to original service script, if it existed.
+	- Restore symlink to original service script, if it existed.
-		Removes service configuration file, defaults will be used.
+	- Removes service configuration file, defaults will be used.

-	ffservice list
+- ffservice list
-		List services
+	- List services
+- ffservice status
+	- Show status of all services

 Most user editable configuration files for these services are located below